marklai1998/express-response-middleware/README.md

 `fn(chunk, encoding, req, res)` receives the string or buffer as `chunk`, its `encoding` if applicable (`null` otherwise), `req` and `res`.
 It returns the modified body.
 If `undefined` is returned (i.e. nothing) then the original unmodified chunk is used.

+> Note.
+It does not support promise callback

 ### Notes

 - when `jsonMiddleware*` detects that a response has been sent, it will abort.